c0stya/brzozowski/README.md

 So $\partial_{cat}\left[(c \mid b)\cdot a \cdot t\right] = \epsilon$ is *nullable* and the word $cat$ matches the regexp $(c \mid b)\cdot a \cdot t$.

+## Algorithm

+There are several ways to implement the derivatives.
+Some implementations follow a pure functional style.
+Here instead I use good old imperative style to avoid hidden logic.

+The `match.py` invokes the following functions to find out if a string matches against a regex:

+1. `agument`: extends the input regex with an explicit concatenation operator ($\cdot$): $c*at \to c * \cdot a \cdot t$.
+2. `infix_to_postfix`: converts the augmented regex to a [postfix expression](https://en.wikipedia.org/wiki/Reverse_Polish_notation).
+3. `postfix_to_tree`: converts postfix expression to a [binary tree](https://en.wikipedia.org/wiki/Binary_tree).
+4. `match`: invokes `deriv` for each token of the input string.
+Then evaluates the regex with `nullable`.
+    - `deriv`: 4.1 takes the derivative of the regex (now represented as a binary tree) with respect to a token of an input string.
+We modify the binary tree *inplace*.
+For some operators we have to clone a branch of the tree with the trivial recursive function `clone`.
+    - `nullable`: checks if the resulting regex (binary tree) is nullable.
+If it is nullable then we found a match.

 ## Why do we need it

 1. It is fun